 Constructing the perfect terrapin tank

-Making the perfect habitat for your terrapin depends on the breed of terrapin, the size of the terrapin and the quantity of terrapins that you are keeping.
+Making the perfect habitat for your terrapin depends on the breed of terrapin, the size of the terrapin, and the number of terrapins that you are keeping.
 There are many types of containers that you can keep your terrapins in ranging from glass to plastic to pond liners for your outdoor habitat.

 If keeping them outside you will need to provide some summer shade for them to escape to.
 A habitat should not be less than 25% of the total surface area of the shells of the terrapins being housed.